 Under the Skin opens with several minutes of film boiled down to its pure essentials: sound and image.
 Quite literally, the film begins on an impenetrable warble that morphs into a drone, with a mouse of a light at an eternal distance from us and moving ever-forward.
 It grows blinding as the noise distracts and unnerves us further, before the abstract light becomes an eye – the very means by which we process images, all the more telling considering the way what precedes this eye favors sound at the expense of image.

-We then get an archly clinical white with a person we know nothing of (Scarlett Johansson) walking around another person, observing her with no sound, and taking off her clothes – the scene is not the least bit erotic, nor does it contain any other semblance of emotion whatsoever.
-It is instead a pure ballet of motion, obsessed with the human form in movement and everyday noises – pants sliding off of legs – which are loudened to unnatural levels.
-It is a wondrous display of pure cinema, and in its arch-detachment, it fails to give us any information, in doing so paradoxically turning no emotion into perhaps the ultimate emotion: inescapable dread.
+We then get an archly, inescapably clinical white canvas upon which a person we know nothing of (Scarlett Johansson) walks around another person, observing her with no sound, and taking off her clothes – the scene is not the least bit erotic, nor does it contain any other semblance of emotion whatsoever.
+It is instead a pure ballet of motion, obsessed with the human form in movement, as well as everyday noises – pants sliding off of legs – which are loudened to unnatural levels, registering a kind of intimacy that is intoxicating but also uncomfortably alienating.
+It is a wondrous display of pure cinema, and in its supremely naturalistic but deeply abstract detachment, it fails to give us any particularly mimetic information, any reasonable grounding in the world around us.
+In doing so, the opening paradoxically turns no emotion into perhaps the ultimate emotions: detached fascination curdles into inescapable abjection and truly abyssal dread.
 Continue reading →

 rThis being the first in a month-long film noir review series.